zearp/Nucintosh/README.md

   - Balanced power savings: ~875 / ~3800
   - Maximum power savings: ~715 / ~3300

-The default kexts provided give you the best performance and still lowers the lowest clockspeed to 800mhz.
+The default kexts provided give you the best performance and still lowers the lowest clock speed to 800mhz.
 Which lowers heat and power consumption a bit.
 I didn't notice any difference between the performance and balanced performance profiles but I only ran some quick tests.
 It is pretty easy to create [your own](https://dortania.github.io/OpenCore-Post-Install/universal/pm.html#using-cpu-friend) profile or disable both CPUFriend kexts in the config.

 ### Noise
 In order to reduce noise I've setup a custom fan profile, disabled the option that the fan can be turned off and set a 25% duty cycle for both CPU and RAM.
 The idle temps are slightly higher but the noise is a lot less.
 I've also limited the sustained tdp to 28 watts to match the CPU itself.
 The peak tdp has been left to its default of 50 watts.
 With CPUFriend I've set the lowest frequency to 800mhz and a applied a mild undervolt of -50 on the CPU and CPU cache and -25 on the iGPU.
 A duty cycle of 21 or lower gives me a silent computer but its not ideal to run the fans lower than 25%.